 WWE has had success with split-brand pay-per-views in the past and those rosters also benefited from having more members on the special events.
 While that practice went away, Triple H could potentially bring it back.

-The 2023 WWE Draft could have significant impact on whether split-brand pay-per-views make a comeback.
+The 2023 WWE Draft could have a significant impact on whether split-brand pay-per-views make a comeback.
 Nonetheless, WWE retains the power to make changes to its programming and could introduce anything it wants.

 Ringside News will continue to cover the 2023 WWE Draft, providing updates on all the news you need to know.
 The next two weeks will be full of plenty of updates, and we will keep you informed.